momentum-assignments/py--mystery-word/README.md

 If the player runs out of guesses, reveal the word to the user when the game ends.

-### Once the above is working, implement these features
+### More features

+Once the minimum requirements are in place, implement these features.
+You may not get to these, and that is ok!

 1. Let the user choose a level of difficulty at the beginning of the game.
    Easy mode only has words of 4-6 characters; normal mode only has words of 6-8 characters; hard mode only has words of 8+ characters.
 2. When a game ends, ask the user if they want to play again.
 The game begins again with a new secret word if they reply positively.
+3. Use pipenv to install the [colorama package](https://github.com/tartley/colorama) to add colors to your terminal output.
+If you want to get really fancy, check out [asciimatics](https://github.com/peterbrittain/asciimatics)!

 ## 🌶 Spicy Mode